0xZakk/slipbox/📑 Notes/🟨  Literature Notes/🟨 Lead to Success.md

+---
-# 🟨 Lead to Success
+title: Lead to Success
+slug: lead-to-success
+type: "literature"
+---

 __"It is not so important who you are, but what you do.
 Doing the work required and doing it in a smart way leads, somehow unsurprisingly, to success."__ -- Sonke Ahrens, *How to Take Smart Notes*